 These stereotypes are best broken with travel.
-I traveled to Nagaland in the first week of December last year to explore Nagaland and to witness its very popular Hornbill Festival.
+I traveled to Nagaland in the first week of December last year to explore the state and to witness its very popular Hornbill Festival.
 I had heard and read about the festival, it was time to explore it.

 An introduction to the Tribes and Culture of Nagaland

-Aptly titled the festival of festivals, the Hornbill Festival runs from the 1st December, that also happens to be Nagaland Formation Day, for upto a week or ten days.
-Organized by the Government of Nagaland it is named after the exotic and endemic bird – Hornbill.
+Aptly titled the festival of festivals, the Hornbill Festival runs from the 1st December, that also happens to be Nagaland Formation Day, for up to a week or ten days.
+Organized by the State Government it is named after the exotic and endemic bird – Hornbill.
 This bird is the subject of folklore in this region.

 Hornbill Festival began in 2000 CE with a desire to promote the 16 indigenous tribes of Nagaland, their culture and products to the rest of the World.
 Rather than promoting different regions of this hilly State, the festival brings all of them together on a single platform and let the world interact with them.
 Immensely successful, now the festival is known all over the World.